 - Immunomodulators.
 Just like corticosteroids, it helps regulate immune system function and can lower the risk of it attacking your cells.

-While symptoms can be seriously debilitating, connective tissue disease is not a death sentence.
+Symptoms can be seriously debilitating.
 There are many patients who have learned to live with the disorder by managing the symptoms that come along with it.
 The first step is to consult the doctor.
 With his or her help, you can chart a path to lead a long and good life despite having to contend with this condition.